keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 - *Problem notification:* Automatically a problem notification has been set up to inform Keptn of any problems with your services to allow auto-remediation.
 You can check the problem notification by navigating to **Settings > Integration > Problem notifications** and you will find a **keptn remediation** problem notification.

-- *Dashboard:* When creating a new Keptn project or executing the keptn configure monitoring command for a particular project (see Note 1), a Dashboard will be geenrated reflecting the environment as specified in the shipyard file.
+- *Dashboard:* When creating a new Keptn project or executing the keptn configure monitoring command for a particular project (see Note 1), a Dashboard will be generated reflecting the environment as specified in the shipyard file.

 ---